Search

 vha6_opts.set("token_ttl", "2m");

-• How long the token HMAC signature is valid for on VHA6 transactions.
-This also represents the maximum clock skew allowed between servers.
+• How long the token HMAC signature is valid on VHA6 transactions.

 vha6_opts.set("vcs", "true");